p-ssanders/tanzu-platform-demo/README.md

 1. Creating a `Workload` definition that references the git repository where source code is pushed
 1. Pushing a commit to their git repository to trigger the "source-to-url-with-postgres" supply chain

+##  Onboarding

+There is some manual setup required to onboard a new development team to this cluster.
+1. Create a namepsace for the new team
+    ```yaml
+    apiVersion: v1
+    kind: Namespace
+    metadata:
+      name: dev-team
+    ```
+1. Create a git repository for the new teams' app
+1. Create a secret with an SSH key for the git repository
+    ```yaml
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: git-credentials
+      namespace: dev-team
+    type: Opaque
+    data:
+      identity: BASE64_PRIVATE_KEY
+      known_hosts: BASE64_KNOWN_HOSTS
+    ```

+1. Create a service account for the namespace
+    ```yaml
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: service-account
+      namespace: dev-team
+    secrets:
+    - name: harbor-credentials # supply chain will create this
+    - name: git-credentials
+    imagePullSecrets:
+    - name: harbor-credentials
+    ```

+*TODO* what else?

 ##  Example Workload

 ```yaml